 GMU Catalog: “Theory and practice of software security, focusing in particular on some common software security risks, including buffer overflows, race conditions and random number generation, and on identification of potential threats and vulnerabilities early in design cycle.
 Emphasizes methodologies and tools for identifying and eliminating security vulnerabilities, techniques to prove absence of vulnerabilities, ways to avoid security holes in new software, and essential guidelines for building secure software: how to design software with security in mind from the ground up and integrate analysis and risk management throughout the software life cycle.”

 This is an extremely practical class.
-We will cover theory and principles, but we will also cover many specifics so you can apply these principles in the real world.
+We will cover theory and principles, but we will also cover many practical specifics so you can apply these principles in the real world.
 If you cannot apply the theory, then you understand neither the theory nor the practice.
 What’s more, I want you to have experience in trying to convince others to change their behavior; that is absolutely necessary to get more secure software worldwide.

 |Class:||SWE 681 / ISA 681 Secure Software Design and Programming|

 |Professor:||Dr. David A. Wheeler.
 Email dwheele4 at gmu *dot* edu (no “r”).
 703-845-6662.
 GMU email is my preferred method, but call if you are in a hurry.
 Office hours by appointment only.|

 |Possible Guest Lecturer:||Dr. Reg Meeson.|

 |Class Hours & Location:||Wednesdays, 4:30 pm - 7:10 pm, East 122|

 |Prerequisites:||SWE 619 or permission of instructor.
 Must be able to read C and Java and must be able to develop software.|

 |Class website:||Use Blackboard 9.1.
 Log in to mymasonportal.gmu.edu, select the “Sources” tab, and select “ISA-681 / SWE-681” (for this semester)|